 And we knew there had to be better way – and so SWIMM was born.

-SWIMM = Smart Water Infrastructure Monitoring & Management
+SWIMM = Smart Water Infrastructure Monitoring, Modeling, & Management

 SWIMM is a portable wireless monitoring and control system that can be deployed to virtually any point in the water network to monitor and optimize pressure, water quality, flow, and leakage in a fraction of the time and cost as traditional SCADA systems.
 Integrating SWIMM with Innovyze SCADAWatch application, water utilities and consultants can link real-time data feeds (e.g. ESRI ArcGIS Server, SCADA data, AMI data, and SWIMM data) to the InfoWater network model to create the most powerful and flexible water distribution analysis platform in the industry.